Digital Millennium Copyright Act

 - You transfer copyrighted material using an instant messaging service.

-- You have a computer with a CD burner that you use to burn copies of music you have downloaded onto writable CDs which you then distribute to your friends.
+- You have a computer with a CD/DVD burner that you use to burn copies of music or movies you have downloaded onto writable media and then distribute those to your friends.

 Violations to federal copyright law may carry heavy civil and criminal penalties.
 For example, civil penalties include damages and legal fees.
 The minimum fine is $750 per downloaded file.
 Criminal penalties, even for first-time offenders, can be stiff: up to $250,000 in fines and five years in prison.

 A simple rule of thumb to help you identify which materials are protected by copyright and which are not: If you would typically pay for it, then it is probably protected.
-For more information, try out our DMCA quiz or take our DMCA course in Blackboard.
+For more information, take our DMCA course in Blackboard.
 Contact email@example.com to enroll in the online course.

 DMCA at MU

-If you are using MU's computer network, including TigerLink dial-up service, the University is your registered Internet Service Provider (ISP).
+If you are using MU’s computer network, the University is your registered Internet Service Provider (ISP).
 The DMCA requires ISPs to take down or block access to copyrighted materials in a timely fashion when notified that their customers are sharing copyrighted files.

-If your network connection has been disabled, call the IT Help Desk at (573)882-5000.
+If your network connection has been disabled, call Tech Support at 573.882.5000.
 If you are informed that your connection has been disabled due to illegal file sharing or downloading, you must follow the steps below to have your network access restored: